devallanbahr/calc.me/readme.md

 > - [ ] Work to add a button to erase a one value of input

 > #### Add-ons
 >
+> Some add-ons i have used to implement this project and helped me in the development.
+>
 > - Styled Components